Robert Grierson (missionary)

 Robert G. Grierson (February 15, 1868 – May 8, 1965) was a Canadian medical doctor, Presbyterian missionary, and educator who worked in Korea for thirty-six years.
 He is also known by his Korean name, 구례선 (Korean pronunciation: [kuɽje̞sʰʌ̹n]).
-Grierson performed his missionary works in the Sung-jin and Ham-heung area.
-He established the Sung-jin clinic which later expanded to Jedong hospital and found the Bosin Boys' School and Eunjin Middle School.
+Grierson performed his missionary works in the Sŏngjin and Hamhung area.
+He established the Sŏngjin clinic which later expanded to Jedong hospital and found the Bosin Boys' School and Eunjin Middle School.
 Grierson was known for his active participation in the Korean Independence Movement, posthumously receiving the Order of Merit for National Foundation Independence Medal in 1968 from the Korean government.

 Early life and education

 Grierson was born on February 15, 1868, at Halifax, Nova Scotia, Canada to John Grierson and Mary Parrett.
 He received his Bachelor of Arts degree from the Dalhousie University in 1890, his theology degree from Pine Hill Divinity Hall in 1893, and his medical degree from Dalhousie Medical College in 1897.
 In 1898, he was ordained in Charlottetown, Prince Edward Island.